Available in VPC

 - Table type

-- Catalog Default: It is the default Hive Table type provided by Data Catalog.
+- Catalog Default: The default Hive Table type provided by Data Catalog.

-- Apache Iceberg: It is an open table format for the extensive analysis data set, which supports ACID transactions, schema evolution, and Time Travel queries and helps work safely and simultaneously in Spark, Trino, and Hive.
+- Apache Iceberg: An open table format for extensive analysis datasets which supports ACID transactions, schema evolution, and Time Travel queries, and helps you work safely and simultaneously in Spark, Trino, and Hive.

-- Database: Click the dropdown menu to select a database to connect to the table.
+- Database: Click the dropdown menu to select a database to connect the table.

 - Select a data format.

-- If you select the Apache Iceberg table type, do not select a data type.
+- If you select the Apache Iceberg table type, do not select a data format.

 - When you select CSV, you can select or enter the delimiter, data recognition symbol, and character to delete.
 Also, you can enter the number of header lines to exclude.